-to the Key Audit Matter

-Valuation of financial assets

-As disclosed in note 7, financial assets held at fair value through profit or loss represent \$88.79 million as at 30 June 2017.

-Key Audit Matter

-Financial assets represent the most significant balance in the Statement of Financial Position and are the primary drivers of Net Asset Value and investment performance.

-Our procedures included, but were not limited to:

-Evaluating key controls in place at the administrator in relation to valuation of financial assets, including any exceptions noted; and

-How the scope of our audit responded

-Testing, on a sample basis, the valuation of interest bearing securities by assessing inputs into the valuation models using published or observable market data.

-We also assessed the appropriateness of the disclosure included in note 7 to the financial report.
+Liability limited by a scheme approved under Professional Standards Legislation.

+Deloitte.

+Key Audit Matter How the scope of our audit responded to the Key Audit Matter Valuation of financial assets and financial liabilities As disclosed in Note 7, financial assets held at fair value through profit or loss represent \$104.44 million as at 30 June 2018.
+Financial assets represent the most significant balance in the Statement of Financial Position is the primary driver of Net Asset Value and investment performance.
+Our procedures included, but were not limited to: Evaluating key controls in place at the administrator in relation to the valuation of financial assets, including any exceptions noted; and Testing, on a sample basis, the valuation of listed equity securities and listed unit trusts by assessing the last traded market price to external pricing sources.
+We also assessed the appropriateness of the disclosure included in Note 7 to the financial statements.